 In a bizarre example, the LCBO and The Beer Store quietly signed an agreement several years ago that handed The Beer Store exclusive rights to sell beer in volumes greater than 6-packs.

-Cancelling this agreement and allowing the LCBO to sell beer in 24- and 12-bottle cases and kegs would be a win for consumers, business owners, and government tax coffers:
+Cancelling this agreement and allowing the LCBO to sell beer in 24- and 12-bottle cases would be a win for consumers, business owners, and government tax coffers:

 - LCBO revenue could rise by as much as $500 million a year, according to Restaurants Canada estimates;